jimhigson/oboe.js/README.md

    .onMatch('//foods', function(){
       // Will be called when the whole foods array has loaded.
 We've already wrote
       // the DOM for each item in this array above so we don't need to use the items
-      // anymore, just hide the spinner.
+      // anymore, just hide the spinner:
       My.App.hideSpinner('#foods');

       // even though we just hid the spinner, the json might have have completely